 The Museum is in the midst of a major and long-anticipated renovation and expansion project for our visitor's center.
 This year-long project began in May of 2013 and should be completed in mid to late summer of 2014.
 The new facility will include expanded galleries, new interpretive exhibitions, community meeting space and commercial style kitchen space, among other improvements.
 For updates and photos, please click here.

-The Bark Peelers’ Convention is a historical celebration of the wood hick and the traditional logging activities of Pennsylvania, held annually over the July 4th weekend.
+The Bark Peelers’ Festival is a historical celebration of the wood hick and the traditional logging activities of Pennsylvania, held annually over the July 4th weekend.
 This signature event dates back to 1974.

 2015 Event is July 4 & 5!